Energy Conservation and Efficiency

 - Video game consoles such as XBox use a lot of energy when in standby mode.
 “The best thing to do is simply turn off your video game console whenever possible at the power strip.
 Another good option is to use the power management features already built into your device.
 These features are often disabled initially, so you have to activate them yourself, but they can save tons of energy without negatively affecting your gaming experience.
 Video game consoles also use much more power when used for nongaming purposes—like watching movies—than a stand-alone device such as a DVD player.
 So if you’re craving a movie, make sure to use a separate DVD player rather than your game console.”
 City of Palo Alto Energy Tips October, 2013.

 - Don’t leave computers on.
 The U.S. Dept. of Energy recommends setting up the standby (sleep) power-down feature on your computer.
 They recommend turning off the monitor if you won’t use it for at least 20 minutes, and turning the computer off if you won’t use it for at least 2 hours.
 The DOE points out that it is a myth that you shouldn’t turn off computers.
 Also, screen savers are not energy savers, and the power-down feature may not work if you have a screen saver activated.
 Keep in mind that ENERGY STAR-labeled computers are more and more efficient.
-The Dept. of Energy estimates that if all US computers were Energy Star rated, there would be a savings of “more than $1 billion in annual energy costs per year.”
+The Dept. of Energy estimates that if all US computers were Energy Star rated, there would be a savings of “more than $600 million in electricity costs and prevent 8 billion pounds of greenhouse gas emissions every year.”

 - Choose Energy Efficient Technologies for heating and cooling.
 Check out Green Needham’s page on heating and cooling systems when you are looking to upgrade.